Sleep tips for shift workers

 Maintain a consistent schedule

-Even though your schedule might be different from most people's, that doesn't mean it should be erratic.
+Even though your schedule might be different from most, that doesn't mean it should be erratic.
 Try to go to bed and get up at the same time every day—even on your days off—to help your body adjust to the shift-work schedule.
 If possible, minimize multiple night shifts in a row.
 And try to avoid frequent shift changes and extended hours if you can.
 If your work schedule must change, ask for a shift forward in time, rather than backward, to minimize the impact on your sleep.

 Make sleep a priority

-Sleep is as critical for your health as eating well and exercising, so make it a priority.
+Sleep is as critical for your health as eating well and exercising.
+So, make it a priority.
 Whether you sleep 11 p.m. to 7 a.m. or 5 a.m. to 1 p.m., aim for 7 to 8 consecutive hours of sleep each day to nurture your health.
 If you feel a bit of brain fog, take a 30-minute nap before your shift.
 This can help increase alertness on the job.
 So can a nap during your shift, if permitted.
 Finally, get extra rest on your days off to help make up for any sleep lost.

 Act like it's daytime

-So when you're at work, do things you'd normally do as part of the waking world.
+So, when you're at work, do things you'd normally do as part of the waking world.
 Interact with other people to increase your alertness level, do something active during your break, and keep the lights bright to mimic daytime.
 Having a cup of coffee early in your schedule may also help you stay awake.

 Ease into sleep